Understanding your eyesight prescription

-As your eye test proceeds, the optometrist will take an accurate note of the values measured for each eye.
+Throughout your eye examination, your Optometrist will take an accurate note of the values measured for each eye.

-For higher prescriptions, those over +/- 4.00, we might need a ‘back vertex distance’ (BVD).
-It’s a millimetre measurement from the back of the lens to the cornea of the eye.
+For those considered to have high prescriptions, those over +/- 4.00, we might also need a ‘back vertex distance’ (BVD), which is a millimetre measurement from the back of the lens to the front surface of the eye.

-The cylinder value relates to astigmatism and measures the imperfections in the curvature of your eyeball.
-Astigmatism results in distortion so that the image on the retina is unevenly distributed around the retina, causing blurring and distortion.
-To correct it, we can use a lens of equal, opposite distortion.
-The ‘cyl’ value describes these precise alterations.
+The cylinder value relates to astigmatism and measures the deviations in the curvature of your eyeball.
+To correct it, we use a Cyl, which is equal but opposite to the eye’s astigmatism.
+The ‘Cyl’ value describes these precise alterations to help you see.

-Axis and cyl work together as a pair – you can’t have one without the other.
-The axis value tells the lens maker where to place the astigmatism correction (the cyl value).
-Axis is always a value between 1 and 180 degrees.
+Axis and Cyl work together as a pair – you can’t have one without the other.
+The axis value, always between 1 and 180 degrees, tells the lens maker where to place the astigmatism correction (the Cyl value).

 Prism and Base